ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Using MAM, a corporate app that contains sensitive data can be managed on a wide variety of devices.
 Many productivity apps, such as the Microsoft Office apps, can be managed by Intune MAM.
 MAM can protect data within the application container using authentication methods and copy/paste controls, but these controls must be balanced with any MDM controls of the device to maintain usability of the solution.

 When deploying a hybrid solution, the management of Windows devices should be considered when choosing to implement MAM for clients.
-Management solutions such as Group Policy and SCCM can provide functionality to control applications which negates the use of MAM on Windows machines.
+Management solutions such as Group Policy and MECM can provide functionality to control applications which negates the use of MAM on Windows machines.

 Mobile Application Management Design Decisions for cloud native implementations